 Before visiting the Holy Island of Lindisfarne you need to check the tide timetable to work out when the causeway (the only access!) is safe to cross.
 You should allow at least a couple of hours on the island so make sure you give yourselves enough time to return again!
 Back in 635 AD St. Aidan founded his monastery on the island, and you can still see the remains of the priory today after it was destroyed by Henry VIII during his Dissolution of the Monasteries.
 The Lindisfarne Gospels, which were created right here on the island, can be seen in the Heritage Centre.

-Once a 16th Century fort and later a lookout then a holiday home, the main draw of the island is Lindisfarne Castle, which is now open to visitors.
+Once a 16th Century fort and later a lookout then a holiday home, the main draw of the island is Lindisfarne Castle, which is now open to visitors and is one of the top sights in Northumberland.
 As castles go, it’s pretty small, but the views out over the surrounding island and back towards the mainland are incredible on a clear day.
 Personally our favourite part of exploring the island was discovering the old overturned fishing boats that are now used as sheds.
 Best man caves ever!
 Pop into Pilgrims Coffee for a cuppa and a bite to eat, and don’t forget to stock up on locally brewed honey mead at St. Aidan’s Winery.

 Your final excursion should be to Bamburgh, and the castle perched dramatically on a volcanic rocky outcrop overlooking the North Sea.
 There has been a fort or castle here since pre-historic times, living through Viking raids, the Norman Conquest and the War of the Roses.
 Now owned and still lived in by the Armstrong family, visitors can walk through the grand state rooms, stroll through the grounds and even see the remains of a Spitfire plane in the aviation museum on site.
 Bamburgh Castle has been used as a filming location for old screen favourites such as El Cid and Ivanhoe, so keep your eyes peeled for some familiar scenes.